jorgegayoso/unity-godot-material-converter/README.md

                                     /Textures/
    ```
    Copy this entire folder structure (excluding the Materials folder) to your Godot project, maintaining the same hierarchy.
-   **Make sure to open the project so the files get imported before proceeding**
+   **Make sure to open the project in the Godot editor so the files get imported before proceeding**

 2. Install the required Python dependencies:
    ```bash